RedouaneElyakhlifi/REST-API---Raw-PHP/README.md

 REST API without using frameworks such as Symfony or Laravel.

-I also made a controller to get all authors from database to put in a select form as options to choose from.

-And I made some frontend to navigate through the read_sameAuthor.php API call.

-Rest of the API calls have been tested with Postman.
+- API calls have been tested with Postman.

-At the moment we have full CRUD of posts.

-I will do the same for categories.

-After both are finished i will insert authentication.
+- CRUD for both Posts and Categories.

+- General API call function.

+- 2 controllers: read all posts and read all categories.

+Upcoming is adding an authentication. (api key)